Supporters mirror Trump’s rosy projection of virus infection

 “I pray and know the president’s positive mindset combined with his faith in Jesus is what will help him pull through this,” Parsons said.

-While it’s unclear exactly how Trump got infected.
+It’s unclear exactly how Trump got infected.
 He has traveled steadily for weeks for his reelection campaign, sometimes holding events indoors, where experts say the virus is more likely to spread.
 The White House required testing for anyone in close proximity to the president, but masks and social distancing practices were lax.
 Even now, masks at the White House are a matter of “personal choice” except for National Security Council staffers, who are required to wear them.

 Trump’s supporters don’t view these practices as irresponsible and were largely quick to dismiss the level of risk involved.